IBS & Functional Bowel Disorders Program

-The IBS and Functional Bowel Disorders Program at the Beth Israel Deaconess Medical Center is committed to providing patients with access to a multidisciplinary approach to the management of the various aspects of Irritable Bowel Syndrome and other functional bowel disorders.
+The IBS & Functional Bowel Disorders Program at Beth Israel Deaconess Medical Center is committed to providing patients with access to a multidisciplinary approach for the management of the various aspects of Irritable Bowel Syndrome and other functional bowel disorders.
 We believe that proper diagnosis and treatment of IBS and other functional bowel disorders depends upon a strong patient-provider relationship, the focus of which support, the setting of mutual treatment goals, and the establishment of a realistic plan of care.

 The IBS and Functional Bowel Disorders Program takes a multidisciplinary team approach to management and treatment of these conditions, utilizing experts in the field of functional bowel disorders and employing one or more of the following:

 - Food allergy testing